rstinejr/CSharpWebSocks/README.md

 # CSharpWebSocks
 Minimal Web Server, CLI clients, that provide simple file upload by using Web Sockets.

 This project illustrates the use of Web Sockets in .NET Core.

-Note that Web Sockets are not natively supported in Windows 7.
+**WARNING!** Because there is no native support for websockets in Windows 7, .NET Core cannot create web sockets on that OS.
+You get a runtime error if you try.

 # API